FPGAwars/icestudio/README.md

 - `apio.max`: maximum version (<)
 - `apio.extras`: list of external Python programmers (*blackiceprog*, *tinyfpgab*)
 - `apio.external`: load an external Apio package instead of the default one (e.g. */path/to/my/apio*)
-- `apio.develop`: install Apio from the repository instead of PyPI.
+- `apio.branch`: install Apio from the repository branch instead of PyPI.

 An external Apio package can be also set on runtime using the `ICESTUDIO_APIO` environment variable.